sagemathinc/sbir2015/description.md

 of potential users of SCIP.

 The pricing model is another barrier to entry.
-Offering a service with a significant markup to pay for operating the service (and for profit) is a race to the bottom.
+Offering a service with a significant markup over the cost of hosting is a race to the bottom.
 Instead, SMC shortcuts that race and already starts with a low price (a freemium model with \$7/month for some premium features, plus a standard percentage markup on whatever Google happens to be charging for cloud computing resources).
 This doesn't leave much room for competitors  operating on top of